GabrieleGhisleni/EnergyProject/README.md

 #### Transfer service
 **We also provide a service that can be used to create the correct tables inside your fresh database!
-Doing so or at least transferring the tables of the database is highly recommended.** Specifying the argument --partially_populate a part of the data we collected will be transferred to you (also recommended).
+Doing so or at least transferring the tables of the database is highly recommended.** Specifying the argument `--partially_populate` a part of the data we collected will be transferred to you (also recommended).

-We decided to keep these services in a different file [extra-service.yml].
+We decided to keep these services in a different file.
+If you have not done yet create a new file called [extra-services.yml] and insert the following code:

 ```shell
 ## extra-services.yml